 One of the best places to see wombats in the wild in Victoria is Wilsons Promontory National Park.
-It’s located about a three-hour drive southwest of Melbourne.
+It’s located about a three-hour drive southeast of Melbourne.
 There are many campgrounds in the national park, which are fantastic places to spot wombats at dusk.
 Tidal River is one of the most popular campgrounds, with 484 camping and caravan sites situated close to both the beach and river.
 Ensure you lock up your belongings before leaving your campsite though, as wombats are known to enter tents here (and coolers) to forage for food.

 Healesville Sanctuary is a part of Zoos Victoria, which has a vision to be the world’s leading zoo-based conservation organisation.
 At the sanctuary, you can learn more about wombats at the daily Wombat Keeper Talk.
 Alternatively, you can pay an extra fee to enter their exhibit to touch, pat and pose with the resident wombats.
 But the sanctuary warns that you have to wear enclosed shoes to enter, because toes are tasty temptations to wombats!
 Wombats are unfortunately just one of the native animal species treated annually at Healesville Sanctuary’s Australian Wildlife Health Centre.